-Although this is an overall picture of society, one should note that, within marginalized communities, patriarchy and sexism affect women and men differently.
-For example, while black lives and bodies are valued less than white lives and bodies in the United States, men of African descent may have more status within their communities than women of African descent do.
-This same pattern is largely true in many communities of color.
-However, within the broader society, men and boys of color are uniquely affected by sexism because white male privilege operates against them, too.
+Although this is an overall picture of society, one should note that, within marginalized 833 communities, patriarchy and sexism affect women and men differently.
+For example, while black 834 lives and bodies are valued less than white lives and bodies in the United States, men of African 835 descent may have more status within their communities than women of African descent do.
+This 836 same pattern is largely true in many communities of color.
+However, within the broader society, 837 men and boys of color are uniquely affected by sexism because white male privilege operates 838 against them, too.
 The message is often that men and boys of color are not "real" men or boys.
-The pressure to conform to one idea of white, male-identified humanity denies the diversity of humans.
+839 The pressure to conform to one idea of white, male-identified humanity denies the diversity of 840 humans.
+841

-13) Some social and religious beliefs compound patriarchy.
-Most instances of gender-based harm are connected to commonly held beliefs and customs.
-For example, ideas that people are created into a hierarchy based on sex-being only male or female-reinforce and sometimes lead to gender-based injustice.
+843 13) Some social and religious beliefs compound patriarchy.
+Most instances of gender-based 844 harm are connected to commonly held beliefs and customs.
+For example, ideas that people are 845 created into a hierarchy based on sex-being only male or female-reinforce and sometimes 846 lead to gender-based injustice.

-Early church theologians were often misogynistic, describing women as "the devil's gateway" and rebuking them as "a feeble race, untrustworthy and of mediocre intelligence."
-Throughout much of the history of the Christian church, women were therefore excluded from Christian leadership, including ordained leadership; taught to be submissive in marriage, church, and society; and coerced to endure suffering and violence.
+Early church theologians were often misogynistic, describing women as "the devil's gateway" and rebuking them as "a feeble race, untrustworthy and of mediocre intelligence."34 Throughout much of the history of the Christian church, women were therefore excluded from Christian leadership, including ordained leadership; taught to be submissive in marriage, church, and society; and coerced to endure suffering and violence.

-In the more recent past, the intersection of patriarchal violence, submission, and Christianity flourished in the mores and actions of colonialism.
-The United States was forged through this colonialism, and its patriarchal values continue to affect many people, including American Indian and Native Alaskan people, often in heightened ways for women and girls from these various communities.
-For example, the intersection of state and federal laws and tribal laws virtually eliminates successful legal recourse in cases of sexual violence against women and girls from these communities.
+In the more recent past, the intersection of patriarchal violence, submission, and 852 Christianity flourished in the mores and actions of colonialism.
+The United States was forged 853 through this colonialism, and its patriarchal values continue to affect many people, including 854 American Indian and Native Alaska people, often in heightened ways for women and girls from 855 these various communities.
+For example, the intersection of state and federal laws and tribal laws 856 857 virtually eliminates successful legal recourse in cases of sexual violence against women and girls from 858 these communities.
 More broadly, this is illustrated by how people of color continue to experience the negative effects of colonialism on mental health.
+859

-Misuse and misinterpretation of the Scriptures within contemporary Christianity have also reinforced viewpoints and teaching about the inferiority of women.
+Misuse and misinterpretation of the Scriptures within contemporary Christianity has also reinforced viewpoints and teaching about the inferiority of women.
 Many Christian churches continue to support the subservience and obedience of women and girls to men, sometimes in subtle ways.
-For example, the belief and practice that men are meant to be the head of the church and the family and that women are meant to be the followers reinforce a gender-based hierarchy of importance, authority, and value.34 This is illustrated when some people rebel at having a pastor who is a woman or when they challenge her ministry, either subtly or explicitly.
+For example, the belief and practice that men are meant to be the head of the church and the family and that women are meant to be the followers reinforce a gender-based hierarchy of importance, authority, and value.35 This is illustrated when some people rebel at having a pastor who is a woman or when they challenge her ministry, either subtly or explicitly.